 When submitting film to the lab please number them CLEARLY in order of sequence, Example: 1, 2, 3, 4, 5. (do not use POST-IT Notes, they fall off).
 If you do not know their sequence please number them anyway for our reference on quantity and sizes when they arrive.

-Once shipped, email us how and when shipped along with the tracking number.
+Once shipped, email and let us how and when shipped, along with the tracking number.

 ONCE THE FILM ARRIVES AT OUR LAB

-Once the film arrives we will email you and then provide you an order number and then we will provide a full inspection.
+Once the film arrives at our studio/lab we will email you and then provide you an order number and a full inspection before proceeding.

 IF YOU CHOOSE TO SEND YOUR FILM WITHOUT AN ESTIMATE OR PRICING – When submitting film to the lab please number them CLEARLY in order of sequence, Example: 1, 2, 3, 4, 5. (do not use POST-IT Notes, they fall off).
 If you do not know their sequence please number them anyway for reference on quantity.
-Please provide all your contact information with your films, email us and let us know how and when shipped along with the tracking number.
-Once the films arrive FREE FILM INSPECTION: You may ship your films to us for a complete hands-on inspection and quote with no obligation.
-If you choose not to have your films restored, cleaned or transferred after inspection by our technicians you would only pay for the shipping to and from our lab.
+Please provide all your contact information, return shipping address and email us and let us know how and when shipped along with the tracking number.
+Once the films arrive we will provide a complete hands-on inspection and quote with no obligation.

 SHIPPING TO OUR LAB You may ship to our lab however you choose.
 Please ship by a reliable courier or by USPS or Canada post and get a tracking number.
-Return shipping to your destination will be included in the price quoted if your order has a value of $700.00 CND or more and is within our weight and size for free shipping (some restrictions apply).
-PLEASE READ OUR IMPORTANT SHIPPING INFORMATION IF SHIPPING FROM THE USA TO CANADA:
+PLEASE READ OUR IMPORTANT SHIPPING INFORMATION ESPECIALLY IF SHIPPING FROM THE USA TO CANADA: SHIPPING INFORMATION